 A man was sad—for himself, maybe for someone else, maybe he had lost something, or someone—so he hired some workmen to erect a monument.
 He was not surprised when they came calling early one morning, while he was still in bed, but he was surprised when, with a practiced slash, the foreman opened his chest.
 “We build the monument inside,” the foreman said.
 “But who will see the monument?” the man protested.
 “It’s a monument for feeling, not for seeing,” the foreman replied.

-When I recently discovered the blog 50 Watts, I fell in love instantly.
+when I recently discovered the blog 50 Watts, I felt a jolt of excitement.
 The website is an exhaustive collection of book-related art and design.
-For someone who loves to think about the minds-eye landscapes of writers, and who also loves to get lost in the beautiful, wacky, colorful, and, above all, the inventive work of visual artists, this blog, curated by the brilliant Will Schofeld, is the ultimate feast.
+For someone who loves to think about the minds-eye landscapes of writers, and who also loves to get lost in the beautiful, wacky, colorful and inventive work of visual artists, this blog, curated by Will Schofield, is the ultimate feast.
 It is a lovely reminder of how the written and visual can work together.
-Neither plays a mere supporting role; instead, each medium nourishes the other in a meaningful kind of give-and-take.
-I encourage you to visit 50 Watts and see which pieces of book-candy tempt you the most!
+Neither plays a mere supporting role.
+Instead, each medium nourishes the other in a meaningful kind of give-and-take.
+I encourage you to visit 50 Watts and see which pieces tempt you the most!

 It was the third dry year.
 There had been a stream once, made of snowmelt from the mountains to the north, but even the snow had been sparse the winter our coyote mother met our dad, a dog who had his own concerns.
 When he stopped showing up, it wasn’t because he didn’t want to, Mam said.
 His obligations conflicted.